About the Broadcom Masters

 Download the attached Broadcom MASTERS overview and photo gallery that outlines the process for both students and teachers including key program dates and the alumni “words of wisdom”.

-- Mid August- Semi-finalists will be announced by (Society for Science and the Public)
+- September 3- Semi-finalists will be announced by (Society for Science and the Public)

 South Pasadena student and the LA County Science Fair Junior Division winner, Raymond Gilmartin, took home the top prize and a $25,000 educational scholarship at the ceremony in Washington, D.C. on October 2, 2012.

-Finalists travel with one parent or guardian to an all-expense paid trip to Washington, D.C. from September 28th to October 3rd to compete in the program finals.
+Finalists travel with one parent or guardian to an all-expense paid trip to Washington, D.C. to compete in the program finals.
 During this time, finalists present their original science fair projects and compete in team-based hands-on science and engineering activities.
 Finalist week tests their knowledge of science and engineering, problem-solving, teamwork and leadership skills.
 Top finalists receive awards, prizes and scientific excursions.